What you'll get

 You may be able to apply for your children’s travel costs if you’re a single parent.

-Medical or dental students doing a clinical placement in the UK
+If you’re doing a clinical placement in the UK

 You can apply for travel costs between your home and the hospital or facility where you’re doing your placement.